Maximum likelihood estimation and maximum a priori inference

 $$

-performs gradient descent on a quadratic potential centered at the standard OLS
+MAP performs gradient descent on a quadratic potential centered at the standard OLS

 estimator, which is known to be given by the Moore-Penrose pseudo-inverse: